Horse Riding Holiday in Ireland

 Depart after breakfast with fond memories of your equestrian adventure.

-The Itinerary of The Clew Bay Trail Ride may change slightly due to circumstances beyond their control such as bad weather, tidal variations, etc. and they reserve the right to change this without prior notice.
+Note: The itinerary of the Clew Bay Trail Ride may change slightly due to circumstances beyond control, such as bad weather, tidal variations, etc., and Clew Bay Trail Ride reserves the right to change this without prior notice.

-Ireland is known as The Land Of The Horse.
+Ireland is known as the "land of the horse."
 A temperate climate and good soil conditions make it an ideal place to raise horses.
-An ability to cross any country has ensured that the Irish Horse is surefooted and looks after it’s rider.
-The Irish people have a natural affinity with the horse and this is evident in the horses they have.
-The majority of the trail horses have competition experience and have been started by them.
+An ability to cross any country has ensured that the Irish Horse is surefooted and looks after its rider.
+The Irish people have a natural affinity with the horse, and this is evident in the horses they have.
+The majority of the trail horses have competition experience and have been started by Clew Bay Trail Ride.

-You need not be an expert to ride the trail as they take great care to ensure that each rider is matched with a suitable horse, however you should be able to ride securely and confidently at a walk, trot, and canter in open country.
+You need not be an expert to ride the trail, as the Clew Bay Trail Ride team takes great care to ensure that each rider is matched with a suitable horse; however, you should be able to ride securely and confidently at a walk, trot, and canter in open country.

 • Riding level: Intermediate

-• Fitness level: Participants should be reasonably fit and they suggest you go riding a couple of times a week before coming on the trail
+• Fitness level: Participants should be reasonably fit, and we suggest you go riding a couple of times a week before coming on the trail.

-• Group size: 2 to 5 people (private groups of 6 to 8 people by request).
-For groups of 6 or more there is an accompanying backup guide
+• Group size: 2 to 8 people.
+For groups of 6 or more, there is an accompanying backup guide

 • Age limit: Children 12 years and over are welcome if accompanied by an adult